Losing a loved one is a heart wrenching time for anyone.

 Who can go to a funeral?

-From 12 April 2021 (Roadmap out of lockdown Step 2) funerals can be attended by up to 30 people (dependent on the size of the venue) and can be anyone who wishes to attend.
+From 17 May 2021 (Roadmap out of lockdown Step 3) the formal cap on the number of attendees at a funeral has been lifted (although this may be limited dependent on the size of the venue you choose to hold the ceremony) and can be anyone who wishes to attend.
 Clinically vulnerable and extremely vulnerable people can attend if some special measures are put in place.
 Please notify us if this necessary.
 Close family members of the deceased person who have been told they must isolate can legally leave isolation to attend the funeral.
 You are strongly recommended to find other ways to participate in the funeral (via video link for example) but if you decide to attend let us know so we can take the necessary steps to keep you and others as safe as possible.
 Consideration should be given to other vulnerable mourners who may be attending in these circumstances.
 Sadly, some venues will not allow people who have tested positive for COVID—19, are awaiting test results or experiencing symptoms of coronavirus (a new continuous cough, a high temperature, or a loss of, or change in, their normal sense of taste or smell) to attend.
 Please check with us for local policies.

 Individuals quarantining at home following their return to England from overseas may leave quarantine to attend the funeral of a close family member or a member of their household.
 Individuals in managed quarantine (following arrival in England having been in or through a red list travel ban country) may (before the 10 day period since arrival is completed) request to attend the funeral of a close family member or a member of their household.
 Those who test positive during their quarantine period are strongly advised not to attend a funeral in person and attend virtually where possible, due to the risk they pose to others.